 "It was bizarrely effective—on the same level as being given lumps of coal rather than toys for Christmas."

-"We were actually told that there were people who drove around in vans like dog catchers ready to capture children who stayed out too late," Peterman laughed.
+"We were told that there were people who drove around in vans like dog catchers ready to capture children who stayed out too late," Peterman laughed.
 "And whereas boys were threatened with Pruntytown, girls were threatened with being sent to Salem."

 From 1891 to 1983, it was the site of the West Virginia Industrial Home for Boys, the chief state detention center for juvenile male offenders.
 In 1899, the West Virginia Industrial Home for Girls was opened at Salem, West Virginia.